 The Changing Lives Youth Theatre Ensemble (CLYTE) is a group of teen artists and activists from the Austin area who use theatre as a tool to help their community foster healthy relationships, celebrate diversity, and engage in important community issues.

-The Changing Lives Youth Theatre Ensemble is a unique and exciting program that SafePlace and Creative Action created to address social issues now while also training youth leaders to generate solutions for future issues.
+The Changing Lives Youth Theatre Ensemble is a unique and exciting program that SafePlace and Creative Action created to train youth leaders to generate their own creative solutions to societal issues.
 For over 9 years, the Changing Lives Youth Theatre Ensemble has toured schools, conferences, and community events all across Austin and the surrounding areas to spark dialogue about teen relationships and encourage youth to take a stand against dating violence, sexual harassment, and bullying.

 In 2012-2013, we performed to over 2,500 middle and high school students.
 And in 2013-2014 we performed to over 3,200 people in Central Texas!
 We invite you to book the Changing Lives Youth Theatre Ensemble for your school or event in Spring 2015!